Back to Ion Analysers page | Back to Electrodes page

-A full description of the methods is given below this example of a typical screen display from the ELIT software.
+A full description of these methods is given below this example of a typical screen display from the ELIT Software.

 Introduction to Standard Addition and Sample Addition Methods.

-These methods involve measuring the voltage in a relatively large volume (e.g. 25 - 100 ml) of sample (for Standard Addition) or standard (for Sample Addition) then adding a much smaller volume (e.g. 1 - 10 ml) of standard (or sample) and taking a second reading after the voltage has stabilised in the mixture.
+BASIC PRINCIPLE: These methods involve measuring the voltage in a relatively large volume (e.g. 25 - 100 ml) of sample (for Standard Addition) or standard (for Sample Addition) then adding a much smaller volume (e.g. 1 - 10 ml) of standard (or sample) and taking a second reading after the voltage has stabilised in the mixture.
+Note that this method will only work within the linear range of the electrode so cannot be used for low-level samples.
 The volume and concentration of the standard and the volume of sample must be chosen carefully according to the following criteria:

 1) The volume of the first solution must be large enough to cover the tips of both electrodes and allow room for a magnetic stirring rod to continuously stir the solution during measurement and mixing of the additive - whilst ensuring the electrodes remain immersed.

-2) The concentration and volume of the additive must be sufficient to cause a significant and measurable increase in the measured voltage of the first solution (ideally, 20 to 30 mV - achieved by increasing the original concentration by 5 to 10 times - depending on the electrode slope at the concentration of the first solution).
+2) The concentration and volume of the additive must be sufficient to cause a significant and measurable increase in the measured voltage of the first solution (ideally, 20 to 30 mV - achieved by increasing the original concentration by 5 to 10 times).

 3) The volume of the additive must be small enough so that it does not cause a significant change in the Ionic Strength of the first solution.